Egor-S/pocketbase-sveltekit-static/README.md

 - Client-side session management is preconfigured.
 - Multi-stage Dockerfile for running PocketBase in dev mode (mounting hooks and migrations to the host).
 - Bun is used for frontend development and building.
+- GitHub workflow `build.yaml` could be manually triggered to push the docker image to `ghcr.io`

 ## Usage